How crafty marketers use buying triggers to outsmart the competition

 When you understand what triggers customers to enter the buying journey in the first place, you can get in front of prospects much sooner and build a connection with that prospect before your competition.

 For instance, Casper doesn’t need to compete with other mattress companies when prospects search for “how dogs choose where to sleep.”
 They’re the fourth result on the page—which gives them the opportunity to be the FIRST option that prospects consider as then begin passively looking for a new solution to their newfound sleeping problem.

 Understanding their customers’ buying triggers gives the marketers at Casper an unfair advantage.

 This doesn’t just work in the ultra-competitive DTC mattress market.
 I’ve seen countless examples of companies that used buying triggers to sell more—more condos, more newspapers, more milkshakes, more software, and more tree removal services.

-3 Ways to Action Buying Triggers
+3 Ways to Action Buying Triggers in Your Business:

 1. Create highly targeted ad campaigns

-2. Identify underleveraged channels or campaign ideas that aren’t on your competitor’s radar yet
+2. Identify unique channels or campaign ideas

 For instance, Casper knew that many prospects were triggered to begin the buying journey when they moved away from home to go to university, so they created a college student discount that they promoted via university websites.
 This drove new traffic and having backlinks from “.edu” domains worked wonders for SEO.